ruslanabdullayev01/ruslanabdullayev01/README.md

 </h1>

 ### :man_technologist: About Me :
-Highly motivated and technically adept Software Engineer focused on designing and implementing scalable, secure, and maintainable backend systems using modern .NET technologies.
-Specialized in ASP.NET Core (MVC & Web API), with deep expertise in database design and efficient data access through Entity Framework Core and Dapper.
-Experienced in building RESTful APIs, enabling real-time communication via SignalR, and integrating RabbitMQ for distributed event-driven architectures.
-Skilled in writing unit and integration tests, ensuring high code quality using frameworks like xUnit, and Moq, and maintaining high code coverage.
+Experienced and results-driven Software Engineer with a strong background in building scalable, secure, and maintainable backend systems using modern .NET technologies.
+Specialized in ASP.NET Core (MVC & Web API), with deep expertise in database design — both relational (SQL) and non-relational (e.g., Redis) — leveraging tools like Entity Framework Core and Dapper for efficient data access.

+Proficient in developing RESTful APIs, implementing real-time communication with SignalR, and integrating RabbitMQ for distributed, event-driven architectures.
+Skilled in writing thorough unit and integration tests using xUnit and Moq, ensuring high code quality and reliability.

-Actively exploring DevOps practices, with hands-on experience in Docker-based deployment, CI/CD workflows, and containerized development environments.
-Committed to delivering performant, scalable solutions with long-term maintainability in mind.
+Actively exploring DevOps practices, with hands-on experience in Docker-based deployment and CI/CD pipelines.
+Comfortable working in Linux environments, primarily using them for containerization, deployment, and environment configuration.
+Experienced in setting up and using monitoring and logging tools such as Seq, Grafana, and Prometheus to ensure system health and observability.

+Passionate about clean architecture, performance optimization, and delivering long-term, maintainable solutions that align with business goals.
 - :v: I’m always open for collaboration, knowledge sharing and feedback.
 - :e-mail: You can contact me by <a href="mailto:ruslanabdullayev01@gmail.com" target="_blank">Email</a>.